hahaheihei09/xiong-lab.github.io/content/authors/Yang Chen/_index.md

   - M.Sc.
 Students
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Yang Chen is a Master's student in Mechanical Engineering from Shanghai University.
+His research interests include robotic system integration, the design and control of robotic arms and chassis, and motion planning in robotic harvesting and agricultural robotics.